-Image 29.
-Sketch 5 6.4.
-SERVICE BLUEPRINT Shostack (1982) first implemented Blueprint as a main service design practice.
+The above scenarios were structured into steps in the new service blueprint.
+Shostack (1982) first implemented Blueprint as a main service design practice.
 A Blueprint reflects the conceptual result of structural interactions between the customer and the service.
 The designer must create frameworks or conceptual and organizational structures that define the key stakeholders and their role in shaping the service environment in order to build a logical architecture of a proposed system.
 (2020) (Morelli, N., De Götzen, A., & Simeone, L.).
 Although the validation process is capable of evaluating the service to some degree, in this simulation step, which causes uncertainty, it is still not possible to fully evaluate all aspects.
 The journey touchpoints can also vary in practice as the customer is introduced and interacts with the service from the originally built one.
 At this point, in relation to the digital solution, the overall touchpoints are known and included in the service blueprint.
 The outcome of the method is open in this perspective and may not be fully defined by designers (only potential usage scenarios are described in blueprints), and neither there is complete control over the value generated by the designer or service provider (Morelli, N., De Götzen, A., & Simeone, L., 2020).